programminghistorian/jekyll/_posts/2020-07-01-newsletter-june20.md

 ## Retiring Member

 We sadly announce that our Technical Lead and editor [Matt Lincoln has decided to retire from *Programming Historian*](https://matthewlincoln.net/2020/06/18/leaving-programming-historian.html) as of June 18th.
 It has been a pleasure to have him as a colleague and we have all learned a lot from his ardous work.
-I belive the entire community is grateful to him for making the journal more accessible, multilingual, citation compatible and searchable.
+I believe the entire community is grateful to him for making the journal more accessible, multilingual, citation compatible and searchable.
 For us editors, he made publishing lessons easier with metadata and link validation that flag potential errors before we can launch any new content.

 In his farewell message to the team, he kindly reminded us: